 Pour into a mold greased with butter and sprinkled with bread crumbs ground fine.
 The mold must not be all full.
 Bake in the oven and serve cold.
 This will be sufficient for eight or ten persons.

 Milk, one quart; rice meal, seven ounces; sugar, four and a half ounces; six eggs, a pinch of salt, taste of vanilla.

 First dissolve the rice meal in half a pint of the milk when cold, and pour it in the rest of the milk when it is boiling; this is done to prevent the formation of lumps.
 When the meal is cooked add the sugar, the butter, and the salt.
-Remove from the fire and when it is lukewarm mix the eggs (beaten) and the taste of vanilla.
-Then bake the Italian pudding like all the others and serve warm.
+Remove from the fire and when it is lukewarm, mix the eggs (beaten) and the taste of vanilla.
+Then bake the pudding like all the other Italian pudding recipes and serve warm.

 Potatoes, big and mealy, one and a half pounds; sugar, five and a half ounces; butter, one and a half ounces; flour, a tablespoonful; milk, half a pint; six eggs, a pinch of salt, taste of cinnamon, or lemon peel.

 Boil or steam the potatoes, skin and rub through a sieve.
 Place them again on the fire with the butter, the flour, and the milk, all poured little by little, stirring well with the ladle; then add the sugar, the salt, and the cinnamon, or lemon peel (just a taste) and mix everything together well.